wutenghu/MATLAB/README.md

 # MATLAB
 =====================

-This is the file that stores my MATLAB codes from my previous research projects and lectures.
+This is the file that stores my MATLAB codes for simulating stochastic problems.